- Meteonorm Version 8

-Irradiation data for Europe, Middle East and Africa is derived from Meteosat Second Generation (MSG) satellite data.
-Irradiation data outside this area is taken from ERA5 reanalysis data.
+Irradiation data for the globe between 62°S and 62°N are taken from geostationary satellite data.
+Irradiation data and other parameters outside this area is taken from ERA5 reanalysis data.
 Temperature profiles are modelled with measured Tmin and Tmax daily data.
 This allows better reproduction of the daily cycles of the temperature than with ERA 5 data.

 The irradiation dataset was compiled combining the Heliosat method applied to the visible channels 1 and 12 (High Resolution Visible) with a multichannel retrieval for snow cover detection using near infrared and infrared channels.
 A statistical regression approach integrating ground measurements is adopted for bias correction and uncertainty reduction.

 Weather stations with well-maintained good quality instruments still provide the most accurate data for solar irradiation.
 They represent the ground truth, which is the relevant parameter for solar energy applications.
 But weather stations are not always located in the vicinity of the project site and time series may be incomplete.